OWASP/Nettacker/docs/Usage.md

   -g PORTS, --ports PORTS
                         port(s) list, separate with ","
   --user-agent USER_AGENT
                         Select a user agent to send with HTTP requests or enter "random_user_agent" to randomize the User-Agent in the requests.
   -T TIMEOUT, --timeout TIMEOUT
                         read password(s) from file
   -w TIME_SLEEP_BETWEEN_REQUESTS, --time-sleep-between-requests TIME_SLEEP_BETWEEN_REQUESTS
                         time to sleep between each request -r, --range           scan all IPs in the range
   -s, --sub-domains     find and scan subdomains
+  -d, --skip-service-discovery
-  -t THREAD_PER_HOST, --thread-per-host THREAD_PER_HOST
+                        skip service discovery before scan and enforce all modules to scan anyway -t THREAD_PER_HOST, --thread-per-host THREAD_PER_HOST
                         thread numbers for connections to a host -M PARALLEL_MODULE_SCAN, --parallel-module-scan PARALLEL_MODULE_SCAN